chrisedg87/BeanJS/README.md

 ## Prerequisites
 Make sure you have installed all these prerequisites on your development machine.
 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager, if you encounter any problems, you can also use this [Github Gist](https://gist.github.com/isaacs/579814) to install Node.js.
-* Postgres / mySQL / any SQL engine - Install your required database engine and checkout later how to set it up
+* Postgres / mySQL / any SQL engine - Install your required database engine and configure a database and user account, checkout later how to set it up
 * Bower - You're going to use the [Bower Package Manager](http://bower.io/) to manage your front-end packages, in order to install it make sure you've installed Node.js and npm, then install bower globally using npm:

 ```